mautic/mautic-community-handbook/pages/06.community-team/chapter.md

 * This includes mentions like “It doesn’t work on my server” which too is a valuable contribution – the underlying message being e.g. “improve documentation”.
 * Even failed contributions are essential, because of how much we can learn when we fail.
 Contribution from newcomers is especially valuable, because they see the project with fresh eyes.

 **Would you like to be involved in this team?
-Add a comment on this thread!**

-The first meeting will be organised for **w/c 11th November 2019**.
+Join [#t-community](https://mautic.slack.com/archives/CQV40ULMA) on Slack!